quantify-os/quantify-scheduler/docs/source/reference/acquisition_framework.md

 ### AcquisitionCoordinates
 `AcquisitionCoordinates` are an additional piece of information associated with an acquisition, provided by a user during the schedule construction.

-In a `RawDataset` coordinates correspond to `xarray` coordinates along the `AcquistionIndex` dimension of the acquisition channel data arrays.
+In a `RawDataset` coordinates correspond to `xarray` coordinates along the `AcquisitionIndex` dimension of the acquisition channel data arrays.
 Coordinates provided by a user are formatted as a data array using `numpy` conventions, thus, for performance reasons they should have uniform data type that can be handled with `numpy`.
 `AcquisitionCoordinates` can optionally have `units` and `long_name` attributes associated with it.